wthueb/universeL/README.md

 ### btc: 1Ka3urajw5bCfFVzgSgHaRLsYWBdC6mGnj ###

-infuse is just a simple LoadLibraryA injector that i use. you can inject it with anything
+infuse is just a simple LoadLibraryA injector that i made. you can inject it with anything

+gui key is insert, if you press delete it will uninject and disable all settings

 ## features ##